Adrevland/Black-jack/README.md

 # Black-jack

-The card game Blackjack in terminal window. project made in programming 1 classes when starting to learn basic programming
+The card game Blackjack in terminal window. project made in Programming 1 class when starting to learn basic programming